newton.ModelBuilder#

 robot_builder = ModelBuilder()

-robot_builder.add_body(...) # These group assignments will be overridden
+robot_builder.add_body(...) # These world assignments will be overridden

 # Add multiple robot instances